A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Planet--host ratio relation models

 \subsection{Moving beyond a power law}

-To attempt to better model the $q < q_{br}$ regime we extend the PHRR with a quadratic term in $q$, and with a quadratic coefficient that is allowed to vary with $T_\star$.
-Using superscript $\mathrm{Q}$ to represent this quadratic model and subscript 1 as before to indicate applicability only to $q < q_{br}$, we modify Eqn~\ref{eqn:delta_1u} to
+Figure~\ref{fig:outliers_comparison} demonstrates relatively uniform scatter of around 50\% above $q_{br}$, which is competitive with the scatter seen in the mass-radius relation (c.f.
+Figure~\ref{fig:phpp_norm_resids}).
+We therefore do not expect any significant further improvements from a more complex PHRR.
+We will, however, test whether or not additional degrees of freedom in the $q\leq q_{br}$ regime can better describe the potentially systematic over-prediction tail towards $q_{br}$.
+To attempt to better model the $q \leq q_{br}$ regime we extend the PHRR with a quadratic term in $q$, and with a quadratic coefficient that is allowed to vary with $T_\star$.
+Using superscript $\mathrm{Q}$ to represent this quadratic model and subscript 1 as before to indicate applicability only to $q \leq q_{br}$, we modify Eqn~\ref{eqn:delta_1u} to

 where $\lambda$ is a constant.
 As the over-predictive behaviour seems more prominent at lower values of $T_\star$, we scale the quadratic term negatively with $\tau_\star$.